bmcorsino/bmcorsino.github.io/_posts/2019-11-07-automation-account-start-stop-vms.md

 ## Create an Automation Account

-If you don't already have an automation account, you need to create one.
+If you don't have an automation account, you need to create one.

 ![img](/assets/images/2019/11/automation.png)